stumpc5/chess960/project_description.md

 **Objective:**

-Identify optimal openings for all Chess960 variants.
+Identify openings for all Chess960 variants.

 **Our Approach:**